Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Al-5083 Analysis

 \section{Al-5083 Analysis}

 The FlaGP methodology is applied to the application dataset described in Section \ref{sec:Application}.
-Recall that an ensemble of $M=20000$ runs from the FLAG simulator is available for 3 shots representing different flyer plate and sample thickness.
-The output of each of these runs is a velocity curve over time.
+Recall that an ensemble of $M=20000$ runs from the FLAG simulator is available for three experimental setups, which vary the flyer-plate and sample thickness.
+The output of each simulation is a velocity-time curve.
 A single experimental velocity curve is also available for each shot.
-As in \cite{higdon_flyer_plate}, the 3 shots are emulated jointly resulting in a functional response of length $d_y=1500$.
-The shots could also be modeled with 3 separate emulators, with a product likelihood over the emulators used for calibration, however we choose to follow the joint emulation approach of \cite{higdon_flyer_plate}.
-This ensemble is sufficiently large so that the SVDGP method is computationally infeasible to apply, however a tractable analysis can be done with the proposed method.
-In Section \ref{sec:al_20k_em} we show that the proposed emulator can quickly and accurately emulate FLAG, and in Section \ref{sec:al_20k_calib} we present a fast calibration that accurately predicts the observed data.
+As in \cite{higdon_flyer_plate}, the three shots are emulated jointly, resulting in a functional response of length $d_y=600$.
+Separate emulators could be used for each experimental setup, with a product likelihood over the emulators used for calibration; however, we find that emulation is only slightly improved for shot 104, and is worse for shots 105 and 106 under that framework, indicating that sharing information between the three shots is beneficial.

+The ensemble is sufficiently large so that the SVDGP method is computationally infeasible to apply; however, a tractable analysis can be done with the proposed method.
+Recall that a calibration study for similar data was done in \cite{higdon_flyer_plate} with SVDGP; however, they reduced the velocity-time curves to $d_y=12$ to make the analysis feasible, and we estimate that it may have taken over 10 days on a high-performance computer.
+This paper addresses the scenario where emulation and calibration must be fast, and analysis can be carried out on a personal computer (e.g. a laptop or desktop) rather than requiring high-performance computing resources.
+As such, the analyses presented in this section are all done on an Apple M2 Max MacBook Pro.

+In Section \ref{sec:al_20k_em}, we show that the proposed emulator can quickly and accurately emulate FLAG, in \Cref{sec:al_active_learning} we show that the active learning framework developed in \Cref{sec:seq_d} could be used to improve emulation for smaller ensemble sizes, and in Section \ref{sec:al_20k_calib}, we present a fast calibration that accurately predicts the observed data.
 This application is representative of the type used in production at materials science facilities.
-For these applications the FlaGP methodology provides calibration that can be updated very quickly in the presence of additional experimental data.
+For these applications, the FlaGP methodology provides calibration that can be updated very quickly in the presence of additional experimental data.

-\subsubsection{Emulation}
+\subsection{Emulation}

-To assess emulator accuracy, an FlaGP model is fit to 19000 simulations, and 1000 are kept as prediction holdout.
-To avoid extrapolation, which we normally do not recommend, the test set is randomly selected from within the 2.5\% and 97.5\% quantiles of the input distributions.
+To assess emulator accuracy, the FlaGP emulator is fit to 19000 simulations, and 1000 are kept as a prediction hold-out set.
+To reduce the possibility of extrapolation, the test set is randomly selected from within the 2.5\% and 97.5\% quantiles of the marginal input distributions.